Compound Annual Growth Rate (CAGR) – Definition, Calculation, Examples & Limitations

 Why Is the CAGR Important in Consulting?

-Consultants often like to compare the current year growth rate with the following year growth rate (see Benchmarking).
-Looking at year over year growth rates is often subjected to several one-off influencing factors.
+Consultants often like to compare the current year's growth rate with the following year's growth rate (see Benchmarking).
+Looking at year-over-year growth rates is often subjected to several one-off influencing factors.
 Additionally, consultants often have to work with Growth Plans that include a company’s goals for the future (usually for the next 5 years).

 These growth plans, in turn, consist of a set of measures each having different impacts in different years.
 A question asked very often is: how much does the company grow on average?
-In order to answer this question, you need to use the CAGR.
+To answer this question, you need to use the CAGR.
 The CAGR shows the yearly growth of an indicator if it had grown at a steady rate Y-o-Y.

 CAGR in Case Interviews

 More than likely, you will not be asked to calculate a CAGR in a Case Interview but knowing what it means and also knowing the formula will get you through the majority of the cases during interviews.

 As an easy way to check your results during case prep, you can use the CAGR calculator.

 Your interviewer gives the following graph on a client’s sales in the last 7 years and wants you to find their CAGR.